 The seemingly endless wilderness makes it easy to see why visitors flock to this state park for hiking, horseback riding, cycling, and other outdoor activities.
-It is definitely for a beginner preparing for a more difficult hike or for families just wanting to have a great time.

 If you’re considering a trip to Golden Gate Canyon in Colorado, you’re in luck: we’ve got the low-down right here.

 What You Need to Know About Golden Gate Canyon State Park